Alderson Broaddus University

-Alderson Broaddus University (AB) is a private Baptist university in Philippi, West Virginia.
-It is affiliated with the American Baptist Churches USA.
-It was formed in 1932 as Alderson–Broaddus College by the union of two Baptist institutions: Alderson Academy (founded 1901) and Broaddus Institute (founded 1871; moved to Philippi, 1909).
-The school adopted its current name in 2013.
+Alderson Broaddus University (AB) was a private Baptist university in Philippi, West Virginia.
+It was founded in 1871 and suspended its operations on August 31, 2023.

+It was historically affiliated with the American Baptist Churches USA.
+It was formed in 1932 as Alderson-Broaddus College by the union of two Baptist institutions: Alderson Junior College (founded 1901) and Broaddus College (founded 1871).
+The school adopted its final name in 2013.

+Prior to the university's closing, its academics were organized into five academic divisions: the College of Health, Science, Technology, and Math; the College of Humanities, Education, and Social Sciences; the College of Business; the College of Medical Science; and the College of Adult and Distance Education.

-The university's academics are organized into five academic divisions: Education and Special Programs, Health Sciences, Humanities, Natural Sciences and Social Sciences.
-It was the first college in West Virginia to offer a four-year degree in nursing and the first in the country to offer a four-year physician assistant degree.
+Alderson Broaddus was the first college in West Virginia to offer a four-year degree in nursing and the first in the country to offer a four-year physician assistant degree.

 History

-Alderson Broaddus University derives its name from the merging of two Baptist institutions in 1932.
+Alderson Broaddus University derived its name from the merging of two Baptist institutions in 1932.
 The older of the two, Broaddus Institute, was founded in Winchester, Virginia, in 1871 by Edward Jefferson Willis, a Baptist minister who named the new school after Rev. William Francis Ferguson Broaddus, a prominent Baptist minister at the time of the American Civil War.
 In response to economic hard times, Broaddus Institute was moved across the Allegheny Mountains to Clarksburg, West Virginia, in 1876.
 The college was moved again to the small town of Philippi in 1909.
-In 1917 it became Broaddus College and Academy.
+In 1918, it transitioned back to its former name Broaddus College.

 The other institution, Alderson Academy, was founded in Alderson, West Virginia, in 1901 by Emma C. Alderson, a committed Baptist laywoman.
 Designed as a home school, it provided academic work in classics, sciences and normal studies.
 Originally supported by the Greenbrier Baptist Church, control was assumed by the West Virginia Baptist Association in 1910.

 As the years passed, Broaddus became a junior college, then a senior college—first granting baccalaureate degrees in 1926—and Alderson Academy also added junior college status.
-Financial hardship in the late 1920s led to a decision to merge the two colleges, which shared common missions and outlooks as Baptist and liberal arts institutions; the merged institution, Alderson Broaddus College, opened its doors in 1932.
-Since its founding, Alderson Broaddus has been committed to a strong liberal arts education that seeks to imbue students with an appreciation of literature and the arts, Christian faith, music, and the sciences.
-In more recent times, the college has focused on developing programs in the natural and applied sciences as well.
-In 1945, Alderson Broaddus developed the first four-year nursing and the first radiologic technology programs in West Virginia.
+Financial hardship in the late 1920s led to a decision to merge the two colleges, which shared common missions and outlooks as Baptist and liberal arts institutions; the merged institution, Alderson-Broaddus College, opened its doors in 1932.
+Since its founding, Alderson-Broaddus had been committed to a strong liberal arts education that seeks to imbue students with an appreciation of literature and the arts, Christian faith, music, and the sciences.
+In more recent times, the college was focused on developing programs in the natural and applied sciences as well.
+In 1945, Alderson-Broaddus developed the first four-year nursing and the first radiologic technology programs in West Virginia.